Feasibility of a Systems Approach for Alzheimer's Services Among Latinos Attending Primary Care Practices

 Inclusion Criteria

-• Identify as Latino - Community dwelling - Diagnosed with mild cognitive impairment or dementia - Have a caregiver 18 years old or older - Have co-participant with access to a privately-owned cell phone with a flat fee for text messages
+for care recipients within the dyad: - Identify as Latino - Community dwelling - Diagnosed with mild cognitive impairment or dementia - Have a caregiver 18 years old or older - Have co-participant with access to a privately-owned cell phone with a flat fee for text messages Inclusion Criteria for primary care providers: - Be 18 years old or older - Work as a primary care provider in the US

 Exclusion Criteria

-• Not identify as Latino - Not Community dwelling - Not diagnosed with mild cognitive impairment or dementia - Not having a caregiver 18 years old or older - Not having a co-participant with access to a privately-owned cell phone with a flat fee for text messages
+for care recipients within the dyad: - Not identify as Latino - Not community dwelling - Not diagnosed with mild cognitive impairment or dementia - Not having a caregiver 18 years old or older - Not having a co-participant with access to a privately-owned cell phone with a flat fee for text messages Exclusion Criteria for primary care providers: - Younger than 18 years old - Not work as a primary care provider in the US

 Study Design